 Furthermore, not all recessions were preceded by inversions—between 1954 and 1966 there were three recessions but no inversions.”—Capital Advisers, 03/01/2006

-One other point that should also ease concerns about any near-future yield-curve inversion is that if it does happen, this would be the inverted yield curve with an asterisk because this would be the first time that there was a yield curve inversion while the Fed was sitting on $4.2T of long-term bonds ($2.4T in Treasury bonds and $1.8T in mortgage-backed bonds) on its balance sheet (that it removed from the bond market).
+Fast forward to 2018, one other point that should also ease concerns about this flattening yield curve (or any possible yield-curve inversion in the near future), is that this yield curve had an asterisk—because this was a yield curve while the Fed was sitting on $4.2T of bonds ($2.4T in Treasury bonds and $1.8T in mortgage-backed bonds) on its balance sheet.
+Removing those long-term securities from the bond market gave today’s yield curve a flattening ‘advantage’ over other yield curves of the past, so any comparison would be ‘unfair’.

-Meaning that if the yield curve inverts, it has an asterisk because of Bonds (Treasury & MBS Bonds), similar to that baseball that has an asterisk because of Bonds (Barry Bonds).
+Meaning that today’s flattening yield curve (and if it happens, an inverted curve), has an asterisk, because of bonds (Treasury Bonds); similar to that baseball that has an asterisk, because of bonds (Barry Bonds).

-Remember, the whole point of the Large Scale Asset Purchases (so-called ‘QE’) was to drive long-term bond yields lower.
-So while nobody knows where long-term bond yields *should* be right now, we can all safely assume that long-term bond yields would be higher right now if the Fed never bought those long-term bonds (if the Fed wasn’t still engorged with those bonds).
+The issuer of dollars (the federal gov’t) has complete monopoly power over dollars and it mandates its banking agent (the Fed) with monopoly power over the ‘price’, or interest rate, of dollars to maintain price stability throughout the economy.
+The purpose of the Large Scale Asset Purchases, so-called ‘QE’, begun by the Fed in November 2008, was to intentionally drive long-term bond yields lower (and the Fed also lowered the short-term target interest rate to ZERO percent the next month).
+So while nobody knows where long-term bond yields *should* be right now, we can all safely assume that long-term bond yields would today be higher right now if the Fed never bought and was not still engorged with all those long-term bonds.

-Which is why Fed Chair Powell isn’t too concerned if this yield curve (with that asterisk) inverts.
+Which is why Fed Chair Powell probably isn’t too concerned that this yield curve, with that asterisk, is flattening.

 Thanks for reading,